 1. Marketing Strategies

 Although human creativity and reasoning is important in developing effective marketing and advertisements, it is also true that the numbers never lie.
 Big data allows companies to form marketing campaigns based off of their target audiences’ personal information, interests, location, digital interactions, financial transactions, and more.
-Although big data is entirely objective, it can make advertisements a more relevant experience for consumers.
-It is even available to smaller companies through tools such as Google Analytics, which break down marketing stats for you.
+This data can be entirely objective, but it can also make advertising a more relevant experience for consumers.

 2. Personalized User Experience

-Beyond just marketing efforts, big data can help provide recommendations and more personal experiences for existing/subscribing costumers.
+Beyond just marketing efforts, large amounts of information can help provide recommendations and more personal experiences for existing/subscribing customers.
 This is particularly relevant within entertainment industries.
 For example, Spotify uses big data to create curated playlists for users.
 Amazon Prime and Netflix

 use big data to provide movie/tv recommendations based off of your prior viewings.
 In this instance, it not only helps gain new costumers, but also provides a better experience for existing customers.